bgoonz/web-dev-notes-resource-site/2-content/misc/console-commands.md

 Chrome assert example

-We can see that assert has the same appearance as the error command, except that it also prepends “Assertion failed:” to the output text.
+We can see that assert has the same appearance as the error command, except that it also prepends "Assertion failed:" to the output text.
 Chrome can also expand this output to show a trace of where the assertion came from.

 The trace can be quite helpful with common patterns of functions within functions calling other functions and so on.
 Although, you can see in the example above that the line the assert came from doesn’t tell you how the code got to that line.